artvvb/Cmod-S7/README.md

 For instructions on how to use this repository with git, and for additional documentation on the submodule and branch structures used, please visit [Digilent FPGA Demo Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/documents/git) on the Digilent Wiki.

-Some demos do not require some submodules, in these cases, they are still provided to ease checking out the sources in those submodules through git.
-In these cases, the submodule folder is largely empty, except for a readme containing only the heading "Root commit".
+Some demos do not require some submodules, in these cases, they are still provided to ease switching between demos in git.
+When unused, the submodule folder is largely empty, except for a readme containing only the heading "Root commit".
 This demo contains the following submodules:

 | Submodule | Used by this demo |
 |-----------|-------------------|